nemo1064/docker/README.md

 ## Description

 Dockerising two simple REST-APIs -

-    1. Counts the number of visitors and performs simple operations suchs as "Addition","Subtraction", "Multiplication" and "Division" on two numbers received via POST method.
+    1.Counts the number of visitors and performs simple operations
+      suchs as "Addition","Subtraction", "Multiplication" and "Division" on two numbers received via POST method.

     2.Provides database as a service to store sentences.
       Supports-